cloudwan/gohan/docs/extension.md

 ### notification

-  executed when you receive amqp/snmp/cron notification
+  executed when you receive a cron notification

 # Context